pcaston/OpenPeerPower.github.io/source/_integrations/counter.markdown

 ---
 title: Counter
-description: Instructions on how to integrate counters into Home Assistant.
+description: Instructions on how to integrate counters into Open Peer Power.
 ha_category:
   - Automation
 ha_release: 0.53